haroldadmin

 val methodOfRude = Rude::class.java.getDeclaredMethod("giveHello")

 There's one weird thing here.
-The polite class does not override the giveHello
+The polite class does not override the giveHello method, but the declaringClass property of this method object still points to the class Polite.

 So is there a way I can check whether the class actually did override the default interface method or not?

-My use case looks something like this (assuming we can get the behaviour I'm asking for in a property called isOverriden
+My use case looks something like this (assuming we can get the behaviour I'm asking for in a property called isOverriden):

 if (methodOfPolite.isOverriden) {